 Jeanne Hill, Director of Marketing & Fundraising, Executive Director of Bost Foundation

-Jeanne has 2 wonderful sons, James and Michael.
-In her spare time, Jeanne enjoys traveling, reading, baking, and spending time with her family and friends.
+Jeanne has an amazing husband, Craig, 2 wonderful sons, James and Michael, 2 fantastic step-children, Miranda and Malachi, 3 beautiful grandchildren, Brayden, Briley, and Bentley, and one amazing Boston Terrier, Tucker.
+In her spare time, Jeanne enjoys traveling, reading, and spending time with her family and friends.

 Rhonda Jones, Director of ADC Services